Why is Infrastructure Blockchain Essential for Australian Companies?

 Blockchain as a Service (BaaS)

-BaaS platforms provide cloud-based blockchain infrastructure and tools, making it easier for developers and organizations to create and manage blockchain applications.
+BaaS platforms provide cloud-based systems blockchain infrastructure and tools, making it easier for developers and organizations to create and manage blockchain applications.
 This service model eliminates the need for extensive technical expertise, allowing companies to leverage blockchain technology effectively.
 Examples include Microsoft Azure Blockchain and IBM Blockchain Platform.

 Energy-Efficient Blockchains